WarkeNilesh/WasteWarden-Alert/README.md

+        “ Cleanliness is next to god and clean cities are as heaven”

         The proverb “ Cleanliness is next to god and clean cities are as heaven” is a proverb that we are listening from our childhood but do we admire that?
 NO. So to keep the environment clean, we are going to design “CONTACTLESS SMART DUSTBIN”.